Kin The Know

 • Infertility or struggling to conceive after trying for 12 months

-According to the report, the economic burden of experiencing these symptoms is at least as high as other chronic disease burdens such as diabetes, however it is still underfunded and underdiagnosed.
+According to the report, the economic burden of experiencing these symptoms is at least as high as other chronic disease burdens, however it is still underfunded and underdiagnosed.

 For this reason, some women can go for up to 10 years without being correctly diagnosed or receiving treatment, which can cause their symptoms to worsen.